prassr/gnu-linux-commands/Week-8/Lecture3.md

 Is there any way to make the log line short?

 Yes.
-To see commits on single line just add ` --online ` to ` git log `
+To see commits on single line just add ` --oneline ` to ` git log `

 ```terminal
 ~/myrepo$ git log --oneline